yshen4/yshen4.github.io/others/logging.md

 ### What information to log?

 Logging is for human analysis, therefore we should consider logging the following information in humanly readable text:
-1. timestamp
+1. Timestamp
 2. Identification id for the request, session, service, etc;
-3. Log in text format, and make it developer friendly;
+3. Log in text format;
+4. Make it developer friendly, and machine parseable;
-4. Put semantic context in the log;
+5. Put semantic context in the log;
-5. Log the source: file, class, function.
+6. Log the source: file, class, function.

 Logging can cause security issues too, therefore we should not log sensitive information:
 1. User information
 2. Financial information
 3. Health related information
 4. Credentials

+In the end, we need to learn and adjust based on the service usage.
+It also takes time for teams to learn what is the appropriate amount of logging.

 ### How to log?